antdv-pro/antdv-pro/README.md

 ## Support

-If you lick our project, you can support us by clicking the "Star" button in the upper right corner.
+If you like our project, you can support us by clicking the "Star" button in the upper right corner.
 Your support is my motivation.
 Thank you ~

 ## Sponsor